 View of Kampala, the capital of Uganda

 Two different development trends have characterised Uganda for the last few years.
-The country is one of the biggest hosts of refugees in the region, and also a stabilising political force in East Africa.
+The country is one of the biggest hosts of refugees in the region, and a stabilising political force in East Africa.
 But human rights and space for the political opposition are becoming increasingly restricted.

 Straight to